diffblue/cbmc/doc/cprover-manual/properties.md

 Malloc may also fail for external reasons which are not modelled by CProver.
 If you want to replicate this behaviour use the option `--malloc-may-fail` in conjunction with one of the above modes of failure.

+These malloc failure options need to be set when the C library model is added to the program.
+Typically this is upon invoking CBMC, but if the user has chosen to do so via `goto-instrument --add-library`, then the malloc failure mode needs to be specified with that `goto-instrument` invocation, i.e., as an option to `goto-instrument`.